OUR APPROACH TO

 There are a large number of tools, steps, research, and best practices that can be used in this step.
 The most important consideration is that the consultant selected has the expertise and takes the time to choose the most applicable root cause analysis process during their initial assessment process.

 The possibilities for the actual assessment are most likely unlimited, but this process requires careful application of the tools identified previously and then analyzing the assessment results.
 Looking at the organization’s history/background, mission, strategic plans, etc. is particularly important in this stage.
-IPS typically uses some combination of quantitative and qualitative research.
+We typically uses some combination of quantitative and qualitative research.
 It is a real ‘art and science’ to both choose the correct process and analyze the results.
 Regardless of the variables, the identification of the exact change needed requires considerable consultant expertise.

 5. Selecting and Applying the Correct Solution